Troll is located around 235 km from the coast, at Jutulsessen in Dronning Maud Land, a central area for Norwegian research in Antarctica.

 The nearby nunatak Svarthamaren, some 100 kilometres east of Troll, is home to the world’s largest colony of Antarctic petrels.
 Several pairs of snow petrels and Antarctic skuas are also found here.
 Researchers led by ornithologists from the Norwegian Polar Institute visit the area annually to study the population, adaptation to environmental changes and strategies for nest-building.
 Petrels live on krill in the marine environment, several hundred kilometres from Svarthamaren.
 In recent times, the number of pairs has declined sharply, with a reduction of 90 per cent over the last 20 years.

-The Polar Institute’s glaciologists are currently involved in a number of projects in Queen Maud Land: MADICE is investigating how the coastal region of Queen Maud Land has changed over the last thousand years by examining drifting ice shelves and ice rises.
+The Polar Institute’s glaciologists are currently involved in a number of projects in Dronning Maud Land: MADICE is investigating how the coastal region of Dronning Maud Land has changed over the last thousand years by examining drifting ice shelves and ice rises.
 ICE Rises and POLARGAP are other glaciological projects from the Polar Institute with a large fieldwork component working out of Troll.
 In 2018, the Polar Institute led a geological expedition aimed at re-mapping Jutulsessen and nearby nunataks.
-In addition to the mapping work, another goal is to contribute new research that will increase understanding of Queen Maud Land’s geological development, focusing on metamorphic, structural and geochronological studies.
+In addition to the mapping work, another goal is to contribute new research that will increase understanding of Dronning Maud Land’s geological development, focusing on metamorphic, structural and geochronological studies.

 International research collaboration